snotskie/ttrpg/md/index.md

 Depending on the situation, characters may be able to change the number line they are on, may be able to only if they succeed a Check or pay a movement cost, or may be able to only if the situation allows.

-Regardless, the Endeavor still only has one Focal Action per round.
+Regardless, the Endeavor still only has one special action per round.
 What changes is that characters are limited in who they can interact with based on which number line they are on.

 ### GM Guide: Large-Scale Endeavors
 <!-- _class: guide -->